 Which dairy free milk do you use?
 I’ve tested this recipe with almond milk, gluten free oat milk and soy milk.
 All of these work however I found that gluten free oat milk (Glebe Farm) worked the best.

 Which flour do you use?
 I tested this recipe with a few different types of gluten free flour but found that the FREEE gluten free white bread flour worked best.
-If you do not have any of this you could also use the FREEE self raising flour, however I did find the bread flour gave a fluffier texture.
+If you do not have any of this you could also use the FREEE by Doves Farm Self Raising Flour however I did find the bread flour gave a fluffier texture.
 You will also need to ensure that the flour you use contains xanthan gum, if not add 1/4 tsp to the mixture (The FREEE bread and self raising flour does contain xanthan gum so no need to add any extra).

 -You will need to make sure you follow the resting times of the recipe exactly in order for the buns to rise.